 A public limited liability company has mostly the same characteristics as the stock companies.
 The differences is that a minimum share capital of 50 millions CRC is required at registration, it must be formed by at least ten shareholders and the shares are registered at the stock market and are freely transferable.
 The Central Bank of Costa Rica is supervising the operation of this type of business.

 Do not hesitate to reach out if you want to start a company a in Costa Rica.

 You can also contact us if you are interested in obtaining residency in Costa Rica.

 The general partnership is a form of business where two or more investors decide to reunite under the same name with the same economic goals.
 The partners are fully liable for the business’ debts and split the profit equally.

 The limited partnership in Costa Rica is formed by a general partner, fully liable for the company’s debts and a limited partner, liable only to the limit of his contribution to the capital.

 We can help you open a business in Costa Rica.

-You can rely on us for guidance in applying for residency in Costa Rica by opening a company.
+You can rely on our immigration lawyers in Costa Rica for guidance in applying for residency in Costa Rica by opening a company.

 Foreign company entities in Costa Rica